-Descriptionfield, enter a name for the activation key.
+Descriptionfield, enter a description of the activation key.

-Keyfield, enter the distribution and service pack associated with the key.
+Keyfield, enter a name for the activation key.
 For example,

 Base Channelsdrop-down box, select the appropriate base software channel, and allow the relevant child channels to populate.
 For more information, see reference:admin/setup-wizard.adoc#vle.webui.admin.wizard.products and administration:custom-channels.adoc.